-MAP Growth uses the RIT (Rasch Unit) scale to help you measure and compare academic growth.
+MAP Growth uses the RIT (Rasch Unit) scale to help you measure and compare academic achievement and growth.
 Specifically, the scale measures levels in academic difficulty.
-The RIT scale extends equally across all grades, making it possible to compare a student's score at various points throughout his or her education.
+The RIT scale extends equally across all grades, making it possible to compare a student's score at various points throughout their education.

-In addition to RIT scores, MAP Growth provides specific learning statements showing what each student is ready to learn.
+In addition to RIT scores, MAP Growth provides specific learning statements showing the content associated with each RIT band.
 Those learning statements are directly aligned to your state standards.

 As standards change, NWEA makes new alignments so that RIT scores and learning statements still maintain the same meaning in terms of academic difficulty.
 Those changes result in new test versions, but the new versions will not significantly impact student scores, growth measurements, nor the ranking against NWEA norms.